Sianne Ngai

-Sianne Ngai is an American cultural theorist, literary critic, and feminist scholar.
-From 2000 to 2007 she was an Assistant Professor of English at Stanford University, from 2007-2011 an Associate Professor of English at UCLA, and from 2011 to 2017 Professor of English at Stanford University.
-She joined the faculty of the University of Chicago in fall 2017.
-Ngai earned her B.A. from Brown University in 1993 and her Ph.D from Harvard in 2000.
+Sianne Ngai is an American cultural theorist, literary critic, and feminist scholar, and is a professor at the University of Chicago.

 Ngai has published the books Our Aesthetic Categories: Zany, Cute, Interesting (2012), and Ugly Feelings (2005), both released by Harvard University Press.
 Sections of both books have been translated into Swedish, Italian, German, Slovenian, Portuguese, Japanese, and Korean.
-Her most recent manuscript is called Theory of the Gimmick.
+After her book Theory of the Gimmick was published in 2020, she was called "the most influential literary theorist of her time" in a feature on her work in The Chronicle of Higher Education, and "a star literary theorist" by Bookforum.

+Career

+Ngai earned her B.A. from Brown University in 1993 and her Ph.D from Harvard University in 2000.
+When her book Our Aesthetic Categories came out in 2012, she was professor at Stanford University where she worked from 2000–2007 and 2011–2017.
+She was associate professor at UCLA from 2007–2011.

 Critical theory

 Ngai studies the emotional gaps, contradictions, and negativities in literature, film, and theoretical writing in order to explore situations of suspended agency.
 She is also interested in the aesthetic judgements people make under capitalism.